-Discover is also known for granting credit limit increases proactively, so here's how this works.
+Discover is also known for granting credit limit increases proactively.
 Starting 6 months into your account, Discover will take a basic look at your credit and payment history.
 If they like that they see, they may choose to increase your credit limit.

 Exactly how high that credit limit will be depends on Discover’s evaluation of your credit.